jariarkko/arch-model-t/observations.md

 #### Attacks leveraging compromised high-level DNS infrastructure

-Recent attacks {{DeepDive}} against DNS infrastructure enable subsequent targetted attacks on specific application layer sources or destinations.
+Recent attacks {{DeepDive}} against DNS infrastructure enable subsequent targeted attacks on specific application layer sources or destinations.
 The general method appears to be to attack DNS infrastructure, in these cases infrastructure that is towards the top of the DNS naming hierarchy and "far" from the presumed targets, in order